kapildevkumara/ubuntuism/README.md

 Note : In some cases, you may need to update your BIOS.
 Check with the Manufacturer.
 <img src="./images/2_Linux_Install/Note_1.jpg" width="600" text="Note_1"></br></br>

-If you face some issue, yeah even me, I too faced errors during my installation and it is successful now :-P
+I too faced errors during my installation and have successfully fixed them.
+Happy Learning :-P